w3c/web-advertising/support_for_advertising_use_cases.md

 ## Advertisers exclusion

-As a Publisher, get the ability to blacklist ads from a list of advertisers.
+As a Publisher, get the ability to block ads from a list of advertisers.

-E.g. As owner of mylocalnews.com, I don't want to have any ad from any other newspaper on my site.
+For example, as owner of mylocalnews.com, I don't want to have any ad from any other newspaper on my site.

 ## Revenue management